halp-project/webdev-knowhow/README.md

 **Examples:**
 - [Angular 2 Authentication Sample](https://github.com/auth0-blog/angular2-authentication-sample) - An example of an Angular 2 app with a simple backend with authentication and authenticated requests.
+- [Production Quality Apps with Angular 2](https://thinkster.io/tutorials/building-real-world-angular-2-apps) - In this tutorial series you'll learn the fundamentals of Angular 2 and how to actually use it for building real world applications.

 ## Backend